mkurc1/docker-symfony/README.md

 php bin/console doctrine:schema:update -f
 ```

-Or, if you want use aliases:
+Or, if you want to use aliases:

 ```
 $ docker-compose exec php sh -l